algolia/NSTextFieldCell/README.md

 Overview
 =============
-This class is a Mac OS X replacement of NSTextFieldCell class that interprets Bold HTML tags (&lt;b&gt;) in the title and subTitle attributes of the TextFieldCell.
+This class is a Mac OS X replacement of <em>NSTextFieldCell</em> class that interprets Bold HTML tags (&lt;b&gt;) in title and subTitle attributes.

 <ul>
 <li>Parts of title without tags are rendered with <strong>textColor</strong> and <strong>font</strong>;</li>